heatherbshapiro/end-to-boring-data-workshop/README.md

 sns.set(style="whitegrid", color_codes=True) ### Updates only the seaborn charts created after the fact plt.style.use('seaborn-colorblind') ### updates for all graphs in the page created after the fact
 ```
-4. Create a Strip Plot
+  - Create a Strip Plot
 ```sns.stripplot(x="GRADE", y = "SCORE", data = mRests)
 ```

-This plot does not allow us to see the depth of the data and how many datapoints are actually included.
+  - This plot does not allow us to see the depth of the data and how many datapoints are actually included.
 To change this, we can use the parameter `jitter = True`.
   - Break the data down by the Critical Flag using the `hue` parameter.

-5. Try creating a boxplot and barplot using these same parameters (excluding jitter).
+  - Try creating a boxplot and barplot using these same parameters (excluding jitter).

 ## 5. Creating maps

 ### Convert Addresses to Lat/Long

 In order to plot the points on the maps, we will need to convert the addresses to a geolocation.
 The addresses right now are very inconsistent with their labeling so we have to go through each address and normalize them.
-We won't go into this code too much but it converts
+We won't go into this code too much but it convert numbers to words, and orginal words to numbers.
 Copy the following code
 ```
 # !pip install -e git+https://github.com/pwdyson/inflect.py#egg=inflect
 # !conda update anaconda --y